Reloadly/reloadly-sdk-java/README.md

 #### Sign up for Reloadly ####

 Before you begin, you need a Reloadly account.
-Please see the [Sign Up for Reloadly][reloadly-signup-help] section of the knowledge-base for information about how to create a Reloadly account and retrieve your [Reloadly APIs credentials][api-credentials-help].
+Please see the [Sign-Up for Reloadly][reloadly-signup-help] section of the knowledge-base for information about how to create a Reloadly account and retrieve your [Reloadly APIs credentials][api-credentials-help].